Air Density Meters & Fuel Mixture Tuning

 Calculating air density:

 Don’t do it!
-It’s a lot easier to use a commercial air density meters or a more sophisticated device such as DTec’s ‘Weather Watch’ to work with density or better still Relative Air Density (RAD).
+It’s a lot easier to use a commercial air density meter or a more sophisticated device such as DTec’s ‘Weather Watch’ to work with density or better still Relative Air Density (RAD).

 Relative Air Density (RAD):